What is SARA?

 The State Authorization Reciprocity Agreement (SARA) is a voluntary agreement designed to establish comparable standards for U.S. states and territories regulating postsecondary distance education.
 With its reciprocity provisions, the agreement enables institutions to gain approval from their “home state” to offer distance education in participating states without having to individually apply to each state for such approval.
 Participation in SARA reduces the costs of delivering online learning—resulting from inconsistent, complicated and expensive regulatory processes—saving institutions millions of dollars in fees while helping create access for students to high-quality online programs to meet the needs of their busy lives.

-As of October 2018, 49 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands are members of SARA.
-Over 1,800 colleges and universities participate.
+As of 2022, 49 states, the District of Columbia, Puerto Rico and the U.S. Virgin Islands are members of SARA.
+Over 2,300 colleges and universities participate nationally.